Jonardon Ganeri: Philosophical work

 In the history of philosophy, Ganeri argues that modernity is not a uniquely European achievement.
 In The Lost Age of Reason, he shows how there emerges in 17th century India a distinctive version of modernity in the work of the so-called “new reason” (Navya-nyāya) philosophers of Bengal, Mithilā, and Benares.
 These thinkers confronted the past and thought of themselves as doing something very new, as intellectual innovators.
-The innovativeness of this group of philosophers is also the subject of his earlier book, Semantic Powers, revised and restructured for the second edition entitled Artha, which aims to demonstrate that they made discoveries in linguistics and the philosophy of language which were not seen in Europe until the late 20th century.
+The innovations of this group of philosophers is also the subject of his earlier book, Semantic Powers, revised and restructured for the second edition entitled Artha, which aims to demonstrate that they made discoveries in linguistics and the philosophy of language which were not seen in Europe until the late 20th century.
 These include discoveries about the meaning of proper names, pronominal anaphora, testimony, and the relationship between epistemology and meaning theory.

+In metaphysics, Ganeri is the rediscoverer of transformational emergence.
+He was the first person to propose that Buddhist dharmas are tropes.

+Ganeri has written two popular introductory textbooks for Indian philosophy.
+His Philosophy in Classical India: The Proper Work of Reason defends the central importance of rationality in the Indian tradition, and is aimed at philosophy students and faculty.
+His Classical Indian Philosophy, co-authored with Peter Adamson, is accompanied by a podcast series.

 Ganeri has also written about the philosophy of the Portuguese poet Fernando Pessoa.
 His book, Virtual Subjects, Fugitive Selves, is the first English language monograph about Pessoa's philosophy written by a philosopher.
 Ganeri argues that Pessoa's notion of the heteronym can be used to solve some of the trickiest puzzles in the global history of the philosophy of self.
 His second book about Pessoa, Fernando Pessoa: Imagination and the Self, locates the notion of heteronymy in many sources in classical Indian philosophy.
+It focuses on the importance of the imagination in simulating subjectivity and the senses of self.
+The metaphors and images through which subjectivity and inwardness have been understood around the world is explored in Ganeri's popular book Inwardness: An Outsiders' Guide, which is itself an example of the method of cosmopolitan philosophy.

 Honours and awards

-In 2015, Ganeri was elected a Fellow of the British Academy (FBA), the United Kingdom's national academy for the humanities and social sciences.
+In 2015, Jonardon Ganeri was elected a Fellow of the British Academy (FBA), the United Kingdom's national academy for the humanities and social sciences.
 Also in 2015, Ganeri won the Infosys Prize in the category of humanities, the first philosopher to do so.

 Ganeri delivered the 2009 Pranab.
-K. Sen Memorial Lecture at Jadavpur University, Kolkata, the 2016 Brian O'Neil Memorial Lectures at the University of New Mexico, and the 2017 Daya Krishna Memorial Lecture at the University of Rajasthan.
+K. Sen Memorial Lecture at Jadavpur University, Kolkata, the 2016 Brian O'Neil Memorial Lectures at the University of New Mexico, and the 2017 Daya Krishna Memorial Lecture at the University of Rajasthan, the 2022 Lindner Lecture in Ethics at the College of Wooster, and the 2024 S. K. Bose Lecture at St. Stephens College, Delhi.

 In 2019, Ganeri delivered a convocation address at Ashoka University, Delhi.

 Ganeri gave the 2024 John Locke Lectures at the University of Oxford.